smbuthia/medic.github.io/index.md

 # Are You Interested In:

-## Using Tools Built with the Community Health Toolkit in Your Community
+## Using Tools Built with the Community Health Toolkit

 The resources provided through the Community Health Toolkit can be used to build digital health apps used at the community, health facility, and health system level: